Zhou dynasty: Kings

-NB: Dates in Chinese history before the first year of the Gonghe Regency in 841 BC are contentious and vary by source.
-Those below are those published by Xia–Shang–Zhou Chronology Project and Edward L. Shaughnessy's The Absolute Chronology of the Western Zhou Dynasty.

 Nobles of the Ji family proclaimed Duke Hui of Eastern Zhou as King Nan's successor after their capital, Chengzhou, fell to Qin forces in 256 BC.
 Ji Zhao, a son of King Nan, led a resistance against Qin for five years.
 The dukedom fell in 249 BC.
 The remaining Ji family ruled Yan and Wei until 209 BC.

-During Confucius's lifetime in the Spring and Autumn Period, Zhou kings had little power, and much administrative responsibility and de-facto political strength was wielded by rulers of smaller domains and local community leaders.
+During Confucius's lifetime in the Spring and Autumn period, Zhou kings had little power, and much administrative responsibility and de-facto political strength was wielded by rulers of smaller domains and local community leaders.